ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 first while talking out loud as if a person was listening and judging.
 And time yourself.
 Afterwards, take what you wrote on paper or whiteboard and type it in mindlessly in an editor/IDE.
 Does it compile/run?
 Does it do what you want?
-Make note of the mistakes, and repeat.
+Make note of the mistakes and repeat.

 ### 2.1.4.
 Your mistakes are your best assets
 Something worth buying: a nice notebook and a pen that you like.
 It's not that expensive and it should help you a ton.
 This notebook should be your "mistake" log.
-Every time you screw up (you expected your recursion to finish but it doesn't, you made a silly syntax error, maybe your loop is off by one) log that into the notebook, and move on.
+Every time you screw up (you expected your recursion to finish but it doesn't, you made a silly syntax error, maybe your loop was off by one), log that into the notebook and move on.

 Over time more mistakes will pile on.
 Regularly review the contents of your notebook to spot trends: are you making many syntax errors?
 Do you always